 During her time as an MP she has been a Minister in the Cabinet Office with responsibilities for savings to the government back office of £10bn in-year, government cyber-security and constitutional reform.
 She has also been a Treasury Minister, where her focus included oil and gas fiscal policy and a range of other taxes.
 Whilst serving as a back-bench MP, her Parliamentary work included scrutiny of the Modern Slavery Act 2015, and two Childcare bills which will provide help to millions of families.

-Chloe is once again a Government Minister, serving as Under Secretary of State for Northern Ireland.
+Chloe is once again a Government Minister, having recently served as Under Secretary of State for Northern Ireland.
 Her work there focuses on exiting the EU; liaison between the UK Government and Northern Ireland MPs and supporting the work of the Secretary of State for Northern Ireland.
+Now she has been asked to return to the Cabinet Office, taking her knowledge of the devolution settlements and involvement in the detail of exiting the EU to the role of Minister for the Constitution.

 Chloe’s key interests are skills, employment and youth engagement.
-She advises the Prime Minister and the Conservative Party on youth engagement – until recently, she served on the Conservative Party Board – and was awarded both “Youth Friendly MP 2014” and “Grassroots Diplomat Initiative - Business Driver 2014”.
+She has advised the Prime Minister and the Conservative Party on youth engagement – until recently, she served on the Conservative Party Board – and was awarded both “Youth Friendly MP 2014” and “Grassroots Diplomat Initiative - Business Driver 2014”.
 She has chaired the All Party Parliamentary Group for Youth Employment, chaired the National Youth Agency’s Commission into Young People & Enterprise (2014-15) and was a commissioner on the Industry and Parliament Trust’s Youth Skills Commission (2014-15).
-She plays a key role in the All Party Parliamentary Group for Democratic Participation.
+She has played a key role in the All Party Parliamentary Group for Democratic Participation.

 She is an active charity volunteer, having attempted to climb Mt Kilimanjaro in 2006 for the British Heart Foundation and Leukaemia Research and having completed fundraising challenges for local charities such as John Grooms Court.
-She has volunteered for Norwich Foodbank; is Patron of YMCA Norfolk; Patron of men’s health charity, the Blue Ribbon Foundation; Patron of Eating Matters (the Norfolk Eating Disorders Association); Patron of local childhood abuse charity Surviving Together; and Honorary Vice President of the Norfolk and Norwich Novi Sad Association.
+She has volunteered for Norwich Foodbank; is Patron of YMCA Norfolk; Patron of Eating Matters (the Norfolk Eating Disorders Association); Patron of local childhood abuse charity Surviving Together; and Honorary Vice President of the Norfolk and Norwich Novi Sad Association.
 Chloe is a member of the Wensum Academy Trust and a member of the Norwich Business School Advisory Board, and has been chair of governors for a constituency primary school too.
 She sits on the advisory board of national social mobility charity Future First, and is currently working both nationally and locally to lead improvements for the life chances of the poorest children in Norwich.